Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 In the initial layer of all four architectures, we introduce both weights $\mathbf{W^{(1)}}$ and biases $\mathbf{b}$.
 In contrast, all the second (and/or third) layers only have weights, $\mathbf{W^{(2)}}$ ($\mathbf{W^{(3)}}$).
-For clarity and completeness, we provide the functional form of the four networks.
-For the one-layer $1$sd configurations, the wave function ansatz reads as
+For clarity and completeness, we now provide the functional form of the four networks.
+For the one-layer $1$sd configurations, the wavefunction ansatz reads,

 The corresponding $1$sc contribution is obtained by setting $N_{\mathrm{hid}}/2 \rightarrow N_{\mathrm{hid}}$ and using $L-$independent $\mathbf{W^{(1)}}$ and $\mathbf{B}$ parameters.
 When $2$ layers are included, in contrast, the sd ansatz is more complex, and becomes the sum of sums of two nested activation functions,